-Automatic calibrations are conducted for NO2 and CO daily to monitor and correct instrument drift where necessary.
-NO2 and CO automatic calibrations are conducted once per day between 01:00 and 01:45 hours.
+Automatic calibrations are conducted for NO_2 and CO daily to monitor and correct instrument drift where necessary.
+NO_2 and CO automatic calibrations are conducted once per day between 01:00 and 01:45 hours.

-Data capture statistics for the reporting period 1 September to 30 September 2020 are shown in Table 17.
+Data capture statistics for the reporting period 1 September to 30 September 2021 are shown in Table 17.
 Averages were only collected for those periods where the 5 minute data constituted 75% data capture.
-Data capture statistics for September 2020 were above 90 percent for all parameters at all stations except for wind speed and direction at Station 5 (Donald McLean Reserve) as a result of bird damage to the wind sensor.
+Data capture statistics for September 2021 were above 90 percent for all parameters at all stations except for Oxides of Nitrogen at Station 4 (Primula Avenue).
+A defective vacuum pump couldn't be repaired due to a mandatory construction sector lockdown between 21/09/2021 to 5/10/2021.